 Switzerland is active in all three areas to mitigate the risks associated with climate change.
 And we would also do so as a member of the Security Council, for which our country is a candidate for the very first time.

 In conclusion, I would like to welcome the opportunity to provide this video statement, which enables the direct participation of non-member states of the Security Council in these times of the pandemic.
 Switzerland calls on the Council to continue this practice and is committed to improving the Council's working methods.

-The recorded video statement by H.E.
-Ignazio Cassis, Head of the Federal Department of Foreign Affairs, can be seen here.
+The recorded video statement by Mr. Ignazio Cassis, Head of the Federal Department of Foreign Affairs, can be seen here.